 Click here to view an animated version of this procedure.

-Cardiac catheterization is a test that uses a catheter and x-ray machine to check the heart and its blood supply.
+Cardiac catheterization is a test that uses a catheter and an x-ray machine to check the heart and its blood supply.

 Cardiac catheterization is used to find the cause of symptoms, such as chest pain, that could suggest heart problems.